-Black pepper’s smell is more pleasant and floral, due to most of the volatile oil is concentrated at the pericarp.
+Black pepper’s smell is more pleasant and floral, due to most of the volatile oil being concentrated at the pericarp.

 White peppers smell more pungent and the odor can vary.
 If the berry is soaked in running water, it will have a pleasant scent.
 Whereas if the berry is soaked in closed water, it will have a musty odor.

 The black pepper tastes different mainly because of its pericarp, which contains most of the volatile oil.

 The white pepper tastes different.
 The taste is more complex due to the fermentation.
 But lacks the flavors of the pericarp.